LetsWebDevelop/Cyber99/README.md

 ### Tip

-6. For the best experience got to you settings.json file, and add these two lines:
+6. For the best experience got to your settings.json file, and add these two lines:

         "editor.bracketPairColorization.enabled": true,
         "window.titleBarStyle": "custom"